 - Used timezone

-- Depending on the selected Sensor type and the current definitions in your DB, for items like convergence, the dialog box shows different options.
+- Depending on the selected Sensor type and the current definitions in your database, for items like convergence, the dialog box shows different options.
 These could be point groups or sensor fields.
 Multiple point groups can be selected at once, but all the data will be written to the same file unless the filename definition had the field [Point Group] specified.

 - Click Display to load all available epochs for selection.